 Category Three

-Examples: Cabin crewmember and PIC
+Examples:

-1. A crewmember's duties are disrupted due to complete actions in

-continuing interference. category two and flight

-2. A passenger or crewmember is injured or subjected to deck crew requests

-a credible threat of injury. appropriate law

-3. An unscheduled landing is made and/or restraints such enforcement agency

-as handcuffs are used. personnel to meet the flight

-4. A passenger continues disturbance after receiving upon arrival.

-Operator's Airline Passenger Warning & Notification.

-The flight deck crew should

-note the current aircraft

-location and complete a

-Flight Debrief.

-The cabin crewmembers

-should complete an In-

-Flight Passenger Incident

-Report and In-Flight

-Service Flight.
+- 1. A crewmember's duties are disrupted due to continuing interference. - 2.
+A passenger or crewmember is injured or subjected to a credible threat of injury. - 3.
+An unscheduled landing is made and/or restraints such as handcuffs are used. - 4.
+A passenger continues disturbance after receiving Operator's Airline Passenger Warning & Notification.